 Getting rid of thrush requires an attack on two fronts.
 First, you need to kill the invading fungus and-despite what directions on commercial products may say-pouring a thrush remedy over the frog will not get the job done.
 S. necrophorus lives in the many cracks and crevices of the hoof, and a simple splash of liquid will roll right over these hiding spaces.
 Packing a hoof with any product is potentially dangerous because excessive pressure can kill sensitive frog tissue.

 Here are four easy steps to treat thrush by delivering medication into the areas where it is most needed without damaging surrounding tissues.
 This technique, which is most effective if applied daily, is suitable whether you use a commercial or homemade preparation.

 2. Soak the cotton in treatment solution.
-We are using a commercial preparation, but bleach also works.
+We are using a common common preparation.

 3. Swab down the sides of the frog as if you were picking out the hoof.
 The goal is to get into all the cracks, so don’t be afraid to apply a bit of pressure.
 (This hoof was recently shod.
 If there are flaps or shelves of compromised frog, have your farrier pare them away so the fungus is easier to reach.)

 4. Swab the cleft of the frog and any other crevices in its surface.
 The swab will become darker as you work, a sign it is picking up exudates and dead tissue.
 Repeat the process, using fresh cotton, until the swab comes out of the hoof nearly as clean as it went in.